 2) Do I have to stick rigidly to a strict eating and fitness plan?

 The more you put in to following the plan, the better your results.
 There is no easy quick fix so remember that consistency is always key.
-Please note that our 7 Day Nutritional Meal Plan is just a guide (we don’t expect you to eat the same thing for 12 weeks!) so feel free to mix up the meal plan with existing recipes we have on Get The Gloss by some amazing chefs and nutritionists.
+Please note that our meal plan is just a guide (we don’t expect you to eat the same thing for 24 weeks!) so feel free to mix up the meal plan with existing recipes we have on Get The Gloss by some amazing chefs and nutritionists.
 Also, try never to skip a workout - if you start skipping them, then you may continue to do so.
 Be honest with yourself - don’t pretend that a few biscuits here and there or a few missed workouts a week don’t count.
 They all add up and will stop you reaching your goals.

 3) Do the recipes include 'normal' ingredients that I can buy from my local supermarket?

-Zoe Stirling and Nina Parker designed the nutrition and recipe element of Project Bikini with budget and taste in mind.
+Zoe Stirling and Nina Parker designed the nutrition and recipe element of Project Me with budget and taste in mind.
 The recipes don’t include hard-to-find or unusual ingredients or expect you to spend hours browsing supermarket shelves.
-It’s based around foods which you can pick up in a supermarket with the exception of some superfoods found in the smoothies which can be sourced via Get The Gloss Go Shop!
+It’s based around foods which you can pick up in a supermarket with the exception of some superfoods found in the smoothies which can be picked up at most health stores or online.
 We always recommend that you buy the best produce within your budget.